colbyn/colbyn/README.md

 ```

 Notes:
-- How can I work with validation loops?
+- How should I accommodate validation loops?
 E.g.,
   > ```liquid
   > {% for error in errors %}
   > <message role="assistant">{{ error.response }}</message>